Skip to main content

 Take Medications as Directed

-Always take your medications as directed, and keep an up-to-date list of prescriptions with you – especially when going to the doctor or dentist.
-Don’t stop taking medications without speaking to your physician.
-If you have questions or concerns, contact your healthcare provider or pharmacist.
+Always take your medications as directed, refill prescriptions on time, and keep an up-to-date list of current medications with you – especially when going to the doctor or dentist.
+It’s important to never stop taking a prescription without speaking to your healthcare provider first, even if you feel your condition is under control.
+If you have questions or concerns about your medication, contact your provider or pharmacist for advice.
+And if price becomes an issue, it’s okay to ask about lower-cost alternatives.

 Visit your Primary Care Provider

 Primary care is at the heart of wellness.
-In many cases, visiting your primary care provider is the first step to finding answers to your questions and solutions to your concerns.
-No matter your age, you should plan to see your primary care provider once a year for a routine wellness exam.
-Your provider will instruct you on additional screenings that may be necessary based on your age, gender and family history.
+In many cases, visiting your primary care, internal medicine or family medicine provider is the first step to finding answers to your questions, solutions to your concerns and identifying health problems that could otherwise go undetected.
+You should plan to see your primary care provider once a year for a routine wellness exam.
+If you are a Medicare recipient, you are entitled to one free wellness exam every year.
+During your appointment, your provider will instruct you on additional screenings that may be necessary based on your age, gender and family history.

 Our Heart Health Experts